RU21Seismology/Recfunk21/README.md

 # Recfunk21
 This software package **Recfunk21** (including all necessary shell scripts) is precompiled and provided for doing receriver function analysis using multitaper spectral corrleation estimates.
 A step-by-step guide is provided together with this package.
-If you have any questions, please contact Xiaoran Chen (xiaoran.chen@rutgers.edu) or Vadim Levin (vlevin@eps.rutgers.edu).
+If you have any questions, please contact RU seismic group members: Xiaoran Chen (xiaoran.chen@rutgers.edu) or Vadim Levin (vlevin@eps.rutgers.edu).

 Relevant background reading: **Park and Levin (2000)** and **Park and Levin (2016a, 2016b)**